hubplanner/API/Sections/webhooks.md

 booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created

-In a response you will receive your subscription together with generated unique id (which you can use in other actions) and subscription creation time.
+In a response you will receive your subscription together with a generated unique id (which you can use in other actions) and subscription creation time.

 An example response will look like below.

 ```